yoanmalie/d8-theming-guide/javascript/javascript.md

 Let's have a quick look at what this does.

+- **namespace**:
-The behavior has to have a unique namespace.
-In the example the namespace is `awesome` (`Drupal.behaviors.awesome`).
+A Drupal behavior has to have a unique namespace.
+In this example, the namespace is `awesome` (`Drupal.behaviors.awesome`).

+- **attach**:
+Contains the actual function that should be executed.

+- **context**:
 The `context` variable is the part of the page for which this applies.
+On a page load, this will be the entire document.
+On a AJAX request however, the `context` variable will only contain all the newly loaded elements.

+- **settings**:
-This is especially useful when working with AJAX.
-The `settings` variable is used to pass information from the PHP code to the javascript.
-Next is some custom code that creates a `p`aragraph-tag, with the text *Hello world*, and appends it to the `main`-tag.
+The `settings` variable is used to pass information from the PHP code to the javascript (`core/drupalSettings`).

+- **once**:
 Using the `.once('awesome')` will make sure the code only runs once.
-It adds a `processed`- class to the `main` tag
-(`<main role="main" class="awesome-processed">`) in order to accomplish this.
+It adds a `processed`- class to the `main` tag (`<main role="main" class="awesome-processed">`) in order to accomplish this (`core/jquery.once`).

+    (function ($) {
+        'use strict';
+        Drupal.behaviors.awesome = {
+          attach: function(context, settings) {
+          },
+          detach: function (context, settings, trigger) {
+          }
+        };
+      }(jQuery));

+- **detach**:
 Alongside `attach` lives `detach`, which can be used to detach registered behaviors from a page element.
 Besides from a `context` and `settings`, it also expects a `trigger`.
 The `trigger` is a string containing the causing of the behavior to be detached.
-Possible causings (from `drupal.js`):
+Possible causings are:

   - *unload*: (default) The context element is being removed from the DOM.
   - *move*: The element is about to be moved within the DOM (for example, during a tabledrag row swap).
 After the move is completed, Drupal.attachBehaviors() is called, so that the behavior can undo whatever it did in response to the move.
 Many behaviors won't need to do anything simply in response to the element being moved, but because IFRAME elements reload their "src" when being moved within the DOM, behaviors bound to IFRAME elements (like WYSIWYG editors) may need to take some action.
   - *serialize*: When an Ajax form is submitted, this is called with the form as the context.
 This provides every behavior within the form an opportunity to ensure that the field elements have correct content in them before the form is serialized.
 The canonical use-case is so that WYSIWYG editors can update the hidden textarea to which they are bound.

-        (function ($) {
-          'use strict';
-          Drupal.behaviors.awesome = {
-            attach: function(context, settings) {

-            },
-            detach: function (context, settings, trigger) {
-            }
-          };
-        }(jQuery));

 ### File-closure